 Website Design & Development – Terms & Conditions

-These terms and conditions are here to ensure clients and I are on the same page from the start of a project – they protect your interests as much as mine and help us avoid any confusion down the line.
+These terms and conditions are here to ensure that clients and I are on the same page from the start of a project – they protect clients’ interests as much as mine and help avoid any confusion down the line.
 Please take a moment to read through these points.
-If anything isn't clear or you have questions, I'm always happy to discuss them before we begin.
+If anything isn't clear or you have questions, I'm happy to discuss them before we begin.

 1. Project Start